 Alongside protecting your server, you should also ensure that the PCs you use locally are safe from intrusion.
-Install an antivirus program on all of your PCs and ensure they are kept up to date with the latest virus definitions.
+Install an antivirus program on all of your PCs and ensure they are updated with the latest virus definitions.

-It may not always be obvious that your website has been compromised, particularly if an attacker is seeking to capture customer or user data.
+It may not always be evident that your website has been compromised, particularly if an attacker seeks to capture customer or user data.
 However, security scanners such as the one available from Google can check your website for known malware, blacklisting status, website errors, and out-of-date software.

 Should you experience an attack, the easiest way to ensure your data is safe is to hold one or more backups of your WordPress installation.
 Be sure to regularly download backups of your website to your local PC and archive them offline for safety, on a USB drive or even CD/DVD.